Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 5. Health Insurance

-When you are married, you, your spouse, and your kids typically share one health insurance policy.
+When you’re married, you, your spouse, and your kids typically share one health insurance policy.
 Once you are divorced, that ends.

 Most health insurers will not continue to cover you on your spouse’s insurance policy after you are divorced.
 Since it’s typically cheaper for both spouses to be covered on one insurance policy than it is for each spouse to have his/her own policy, getting divorced usually means that collectively your family will pay more for health insurance.

 While you may think that health insurance shouldn’t be a problem because you can just go through COBRA, that’s not necessarily true.
-While COBRA ensures that, in cases where COBRA applies, you can continue to get insurance through your spouse’s employer after your divorce, it has nothing to do with your cost.
+While COBRA ensures that you can continue to get insurance through your spouse’s employer after your divorce, COBRA doesn’t apply to all employers.

-When you get insurance through COBRA you have to pay both your portion of the insurance premium and the employer’s portion of the insurance premium.
-Generally, that means that COBRA ends up costing you more.
+When you get insurance through COBRA you have to pay both your portion of the insurance premium (i.e. what your spouse pays) AND the employer’s portion of the insurance premium (ie what your spouse’s employer pays).
+Generally, that means that COBRA ends up costing you much more.

-When you factor in the hidden costs of divorce, it’s easy to see that the real cost of divorce probably starts at thousands of dollars and goes up from there.
+When you factor in the hidden costs of divorce, it’s easy to see that the real cost of divorce probably starts at thousands of dollars (or tens of thousands of dollars!) and goes up from there.

 12 Tips for Keeping Your Divorce Costs Under Control